 - Attractions – Studio Channel Islands Art Studio is open for private gallery visits only.
 Private tickets are available for those who would like to view the exhibitions.
 Visit website for dates.

 - Recreational Activities – Our public golf clubs, Sterling Hills Golf Club and Camarillo Springs Golf Course are open for tee time.
 Hiking can be enjoyed at Camarillo Grove Park or Hill Canyon Trail.
-Our indoor Aquatic Center is now closed to the public.

 - For a complete list of open parks and other recreational activities, please visit the Pleasant Valley Recreation and Parks District Website.